When a couple separate or divorce how is it decided what assets each are entitled to?

 It is a rather a grey area and it remains to be decided as to what impact these agreements have where the parties separate.

-While these agreements are not illegal our constitution places great value on the institution of marriage, so some would argue that you cannot enter into an agreement which envisages the break up of the marriage as it is contrary to the whole concept of marriage.
+While these agreements are not illegal our constitution places great value on the institution of marriage, so some would argue that you cannot enter into an agreement that envisages the break up of the marriage as it is contrary to the whole concept of marriage.
 Essentially, by drawing up a pre-nuptial agreement a couple is preparing for the future break up before the marriage even begins!